Stop the Cycle

 Deaths are not the only problem—young children are still getting sick

 Diarrhea infections are not declining as fast as the rate of deaths.
-While diarrhea deaths declined significantly among young children between 2000 and 2015, there were only 10 percent fewer cases of diarrhea, according to IHME’s GBD research.
-In 2016 alone, there were over a billion episodes of diarrhea in young children worldwide.
+While diarrhea deaths declined significantly among young children between between 2019 and 2021, there were only three percent fewer deaths caused by diarrhea, according to research from the United Nations.
+In 2019 alone, there were over 15 million episodes of diarrhea in young children worldwide.

 This means children are surviving, but not necessarily thriving—or not necessarily living their healthiest life.
 The magnitude is huge, but the problem still lacks the recognition and prioritization it urgently requires.